-Each city shall be paid a fee equal to 1% of the amount of assessment collected, within their respective jurisdictions, to cover its costs of collection and administration.
+The City of Oxnard shall retain a fee equal to one percent (1%) of the amount of assessment collected to cover its costs of collection and administration.

-Contingency/Renewal/Reserve
+Contingency/Reserve

 The budget includes a contingency line item to account for uncollected assessments, if any.
-If there are contingency funds collected, they may be held in a reserve fund or utilized for program costs at the discretion of the Owners' Association.
-If, near the expiration of the District, lodging businesses wish to renew, remaining contingency funds may be used for the costs of renewing the District.
-At its discretion, the Owners' Association's board may establish a reserve fund within the contingency/renewal/reserve budget line item, subject to limitations as the Board deems fit.
+If there are contingency funds collected, they may be held in a reserve fund or utilized for other program, administration or renewal costs at the discretion of the Bureau's OTMD Committee.
+Policies relating to contributions to the reserve fund, the target amount of the reserve fund, and expenditure of monies from the reserve fund shall be set by the Bureau's OTMD Committee.
+Contingency/reserve funds may be spent on OTMD programs or administrative and renewal costs in such proportions as determined by the Bureau's OTMD Committee.
+The reserve fund may be used for the costs of renewing the OTMD.